mixpanel/docs/pages/docs/tracking-methods/id-management/migrating-to-simplified-id-merge-system.md

 Also, if you are considering Simplified ID Merge, it's important to note that it does not support multiple identified IDs (i.e. User IDs) per ID cluster.
 This is supported on Original ID Merge via special events such as \$merge and \$create_alias but they are not supported on Simplified ID Merge as the approch to identity management is completely different, more details [here](/docs/tracking-methods/id-management/identifying-users#example-user-flows).

-><b>**Staying on Original ID Merge**</b>
+><b>Staying on Original ID Merge</b>
 >- If you don’t generally support multiple users sharing the same device, and don’t have a compelling use case requiring `reset()` calls on logout (or if you are implementing via server-side and do not generate new anonymous IDs for the same user), you are unlikely to run into the limit of 500 IDs per ID cluster, and should not consider the migration.
 >- You have ID management requirements which are not supported in Simplified ID Merge (i.e. the need the support of multiple identified IDs per user.)

 ## Understanding Simplified ID Merge

-Unlike Legacy ID Management, which requires an explicit alias call to connect multiple identifiers, or Original ID Merge, which requires special identity events (i.e. \$identify, \$merge, and \$create_alias) to initiate identity merging, **Simplified ID Merge only requires including reserved event properties, `$device_id` and `$user_id` on the events for identity merging to take place**.
+Unlike Legacy ID Management, which requires an explicit alias call to connect anonymous to identified state, or Original ID Merge, which requires special identity events (i.e. \$identify, \$create_alias, and \$merge) to initiate identity merging; <b>Simplified ID Merge only requires including reserved event properties `$device_id` and `$user_id` on the events for identity merging to take place</b>.
 You can learn more about Simplified ID Merge [here](/docs/tracking-methods/id-management/identifying-users).
-Here’s a quick example to illustrate the difference:
+Here’s a quick examples to illustrate:

 1. When a user is anonymous, the events should include a `$device_id` property that stores the Anonymous ID.
 ```